 Exhibition offers unmatched cosmic learning experience

 The solar system has intrigued minds young and old throughout the generations.
-A new mile-long exhibition in downtown Kansas City now gives students of all ages a unique outdoor glimpse of celestial wonder.
+A mile-long exhibition in downtown Kansas City gives students of all ages a unique outdoor glimpse of celestial wonder.
 Short of the Hubbell telescope, there may be no better way for science teachers to bring their astronomy lessons to life.

 The exhibition features a series of tall stainless steel towers, each displaying a different planet or element of the solar system.
 Three-dimensional model planets combine with moons laser-sculpted in crystal.
 A copper ball with a mottled surface offers a realistic representation of the sun.
 There is also a belt of asteroids and comets.

-Each display includes a high-resolution, full-color storyboard from which students will discover fascinating cosmic factoids like which planet's moon has the most visible volcanic eruptions, which one has virtually no air to scatter sunlight and color its sky, which planet glows at night, and more.
+Each display includes a high-resolution, full-color storyboard from which students discover fascinating cosmic factoids like which planet's moon has the most visible volcanic eruptions, which one has virtually no air to scatter sunlight and color its sky, which planet glows at night, and more.

 The project was funded by the Kauffman Foundation.
 Teachers can access ample lesson overviews on PDF at www.voyagesolarsystem.org/lessons/.